“Our ability to reach unity in diversity will be the beauty and the test of our civilization.” ― Mahatma Gandhi

 Civil engineering and fashion models?
 Believe or not, there is a connection there.
 Frans Johansson, the ASCE 2016 Convention opening keynote speaker, challenged attendees Thursday morning during his talk at the opening plenary to combine...Read More >>

-ASCE supports and encourages the equitable opportunity for participation of all people within the civil engineering profession without regard to gender or gender identity, race, national origin, ethnic origin, religion, age, sexual orientation, disability, political affiliation, or any other characteristic within the confines of the law.
+The American Society of Civil Engineers (ASCE) supports and encourages the equitable opportunity for participation of all people within the civil engineering profession without regard to race, ethnicity, religion, age, sexual orientation, nationality, or physical challenges.
+The Society will promulgate and implement programs designed to advance the profession by sustaining a more inclusive climate in the profession.

 The Annual Section and Branch Diversity Award was established in July 2003 by ASCE'S Committee on Diversity and Women in Civil Engineering (CDWCE), the predecessor of the current Committee on Diversity and Inclusion (CDI).
 Awards are presented each year to Sections, Branches, and Institutes demonstrating stellar and noteworthy efforts in promoting diversity and inclusion within the civil engineering profession.